 Lay them on their back and perform chest compressions, regularly checking to see whether the object has come loose.

-If the person is also coughing, crying, or showing other signs of breathing, there is not a complete blockage of the airways.
+If the person is coughing, crying, or showing other signs of breathing, there is not a complete blockage of the airways.
 Encourage the person to continue coughing, as this is the body’s natural way of dislodging obstructions in the throat.
+A person can help with some back blows if they need it.

 If the person can breathe but the pill is still in their throat, have them drink a few gulps of water or try to eat a small piece of food to dislodge the pill.
 Do not leave a pill to dissolve in the throat.

-There are several preventive steps for stopping a pill from getting stuck in the throat.
+There are several preventive steps to keep a pill from getting stuck in the throat.
 These include:

 Some pills may seem drier than others, and some people simply seem to have issues with pills getting stuck in their throat.